ajifatur/spandiv-school/README.md

 - Classic Editor
 - CPT UI (To customize post type)
 - Page Links To (To create external links)
+- Spandiv (To add some data such as phone number, email, social media, etc)
 - WP Logo Showcase Responsive Slider and Carousel (To create slider or carousel)

 ### Custom post types